ayano590/mini-project/README.md

 The artists and the events are then saved in their respective tables with PostgreSQL.

-The user is asked to provide an artist name, in order to get the events.
+The user is asked to provide an artist name, in order to get the events and an image, if there is one.
+The image is saved into the project folder.

 The program outputs a csv file with the event count for each artist, as well as a graphical representation, split into two png files.